mn-pollinators/buzz-about/DEVELOPMENT.md

 npm run firebase:emulator
 ```

-You should be able to access the Firebase Emulator Suite page at http://localhost:4000/
+You should be able to access the Firebase Emulator Suite console at http://localhost:4000/

 ### Development Server